 ObamaCare’s open enrollment period is an annual period of time during which you can enroll in a plan inside or outside the marketplace, switch plans, get cost assistance, and apply for Medicaid through the marketplace.

 The only way to get major medical insurance, known as minimum essential coverage (the type of coverage you’ll need to avoid the fee) is to enroll in a plan during open enrollment or by qualifying for a special enrollment period.
 This is true both inside and outside the marketplace since insurers have unofficially adopted ObamaCare’s enrollment periods for all major medical coverage.

 NOTE: The past open enrollment periods are discussed in detail below.

 What Happens if I Missed ObamaCare’s Open Enrollment?

-If you miss open enrollment in ObamaCare you won’t be able sign up again until the next open enrollment period without qualifying for a special enrollment period.
+If you miss open enrollment in ObamaCare, you won’t be able to sign up again until the next open enrollment period without qualifying for a special enrollment period.